sebranchett/drude-smith-fit/README.md

 ## More things to note
 * Fit doesn't work well for parameters of very different orders of magnitude, so 'omptimize' works with Femtoseconds and Drude-Smith works with seconds (there is a conversion)
 * 'Omptimize' can only work with real numbers, so it works with an array containing first the real parts of the experimental points and then the imaginary parts (there is a conversion)
+* Needed to restrict $m$ to be between 0. and 10. for more reliable fitting